Written by Anne Newman Tuesday, 16 April 2019 - updated with added comments 2020 by Bernadette Mac.

 Clipping / Clypping the Church on Easter Monday

-The word "clipping" is Anglo Saxon in origin, and is derived from the word "clyppan", meaning "embrace" or "clasp".
-Christians adopted this tradition to show their love for their church and the surrounding people.
+Clipping - Christians adopted this tradition to show their love for their church and the surrounding people.
+Rawdon St Peter's Church, West Yorkshire

 Currently, there are only a few churches left in England that hold this ceremony, and all of these appear to honour it on a different day, often a date relevant to the Saint associated with that church.